JustinPatenaude/balticathletics/promotions.md

 ---
 All promotional products are also sorted by [product category here](https://balticathletics.com/products/) in addition to this master list.
 If you are looking for a particular sport this is the best way to go.

-These promotional products have no additional shipping charges.
+These promotional products have no additional shipping charges and are "in stock".